 …to the Legal Tender website.
-You will find information about our play, Legal Tender: Women & the Secret Life of Money, along with its linked project, Money Stories.
+You will find information about our play, Legal Tender: Women & the Secret Life of Money, along with Christian’s new book, also called Legal Tender.
 Together, they raise awareness about women and money, spark public conversations on the subject, and create opportunities for inspiration and empowerment.

 If “money talks,” it is with our voice.

 Christian’s new book: Legal Tender: Women & The Secret Life of Money, will be published on April 19th, 2019.
 You can buy it on her author site.

 “If money talks, it is with our voice,” writes Lynne Twist.
 Christian McEwen has been listening to women tell their money stories for more than a decade.
 This book is the fruit of more than 50 of her interviews.
 Lively and surprising, with a focus on childhood memories, adult challenges, the joys of generosity and abundance, and the inequities of race and class and gender, it has been edited and arranged by McEwen herself.